 IFMA World Workplace, Oct.
 26-28, 2021 in Kissimmee, FL – Hosted by IFMA, this event has been the gold standard in facility management (FM) education, knowledge exchange, career development and professional network building for over 40 years.
 Taking place in at the Gaylord Palms Resort, the event is for professionals who support the built environment and features 200 exhibitors in 120,000 square feet of exhibit space.
 More than 4,000 attendees each year to experience keynote speakers, education sessions, facility tours, deeper dive sessions, and IFMA courses.

 ISSA Show North America, Nov.
 15-18, Las Vegas – As the commercial cleaning industry’s largest event for top-tier education, networking, and product discovery, ISSA Show North America connects the full supply chain of manufacturers, distributors, and end users and attracts 16,000 attendees annually.
-Produced by Informa Markets and ISSA, this year’s event is hosted at the Las Vegas Convention Center and features 550+ exhibitors in 250,000 square feet of exhibit space, 60 education sessions, an innovation showcase, spotlight power panel and workshops, and more.
+Produced by Informa Markets and ISSA, this year’s event is hosted at the Las Vegas Convention Center, a GBAC STAR™ Accredited Facility, and features 550+ exhibitors in 250,000 square feet of exhibit space, 60 education sessions, an innovation showcase, spotlight power panel and workshops, and more.

 The partnership will include discounts for each association’s members at both events, a cross-marketing communications and promotions plan, association-hosted education at each other’s events, and representation through booth space at each other’s event.
 IFMA and ISSA will also partner to deliver content to the facility management market during ISSA Show North America’s Preview Week, a series of 10 webinars taking place Oct.
 4–8.